magiclabs/scrappy-twitter-api-server/README.md

 ## Test with Postman
 1. Import the DEV version of the Scrappy Twitter API Postman Collection:
     [![Run in Postman](https://run.pstmn.io/button.svg)](https://god.postman.co/run-collection/13995d5adf65c3ca5c88)
 2. Generate an access token on the Client side.
-(Click [here](https://github.com/seemcat/scrappy-twitter-api-client) to set up and run the client side.)
+    **Note**: You have two options to do this.
+You could either click [here](https://github.com/seemcat/scrappy-twitter-api-client) to spin up your own local client and generate the access token there.

+    OR you could visit the **Live** client side [here](https://scrappy-twitter-api-client.vercel.app/) and immediately generate your access token there.
 3. Pass the access token as a Bearer token into the Postman Collection’s HTTP Authorization request header.
 4. Send your requests to the Scrappy Twitter API! 🎉